Forensic Mental Health Sub-specialization

 Offered in partnership with the Department of Criminology and Criminal Justice, the Forensic Mental Health sub-specialization prepares students to enter jobs focused in the justice system.
 Students may be involved in all areas of the justice system, including assessment, case management, and direct service provision in service systems.
 Service systems include: domestic violence, child advocacy, juvenile justice, and human trafficking; justice systems including pre-sentencing, corrections, probation and parole.

 The program consists of 60 hours and meets the accreditation requirements for a MSW degree.
 The program integrates courses in the School of Social Work and the Department of Criminology and Criminal Justice.
 Second year internships immerse students in the work of forensic mental health.
-For more information about specific courses and the program, please refer to the Forensic Mental Health Sub-Specialization Advising Template.

 Application for this sub-specialization is required.
 This sub-specialization is only compatible with the Mental Health specialization.
 Students who are interested in the program must be full time Summer or Fall admits.
 Applications should be submitted by December 1st.